What Is an IRS 1031 Exchange?

 It is important to keep in mind specific deadlines that come with 1031 exchanges.
 The former owner must identify up to three potential properties, or property combinations, within 45 days of the closing of their previous property.
 The “200% rule” is an exception to this, allowing one to identify four properties, so long as the combined value of the properties does not exceed 200% of the sold property’s value.

-There is a six-month (180 day) deadline for purchasing the new property or properties, which starts on the day of the old property’s closing.
-The only way to circumvent the 180-day rule is if the property owner extends his tax return—in this instance, the 180 days begins on the day of the extension.
+There is a six-month (180 day) deadline for purchasing the new property or properties.
+The deadline starts on the day of the old property’s closing.
+The only way to circumvent the 180-day rule is if the property owner extends his tax return.
+In this instance, the 180 days begins on the day of the extension.